gvwilson/sdxjs/debugger/index.md

     -   Even when it appears in a deeply-nested call to `exec` (which will happen with loops and conditionals)
 -   Alternative is to use an exception for control flow
 -   Define our own exception class
-    -   Doesn't need any data---just using it to get a typed object
+    -   Doesn't need any data—just using it to get a typed object

 <%- include('/_inc/file.html', {file: 'halt-exception.js'}) %>